Killingholme Admiralty Platform railway station

 Killingholme Admiralty Platform railway station, known locally as Admiralty Platform, was near North Killingholme Haven, Lincolnshire, England.

-The station was opened by the London and North Eastern Railway at some time between 1923 and 1930 as a later addition to the branch line from Goxhill to Immingham Dock, near both the former seaplane base at RNAS Killingholme and the Admiralty oil terminal at North Killingholme Haven.
+The station was opened by the Great Central Railway in 1913 a later addition to the branch line from Goxhill to Immingham Dock, near both the former seaplane base at RNAS Killingholme and the Admiralty oil terminal at North Killingholme Haven.

 Like its neighbour Killingholme, Admiralty Platform had a single, straight, wooden platform with minimal facilities.
 These were still intact when a RCTS Special called four years after closure on 7 October 1967.

 The station was unusual in several respects: